wmoreiraa/Portfolio/README.md

     - [Predicting Boston Housing Prices](broken): A model to predict the value of a given house in the Boston real estate market using various statistical analysis tools.
 Identified the best price that a client can sell their house utilizing machine learning.

-_Tools: scikit-learn, Pandas, Seaborn, Matplotlib, Pygame_
+_Tools: scikit-learn, Pandas, Seaborn, Matplotlib_

 - ### Data Analysis and Visualisation